 - Attend meetings with ABET Site-Visit Teams for Reaccreditation of the Engineering Program.

 - Perform other duties and attend department meetings as the department chair deems necessary.

-- Must maintain a high level of confidentiality of information.
+Must maintain a high degree of professionalism at all times.

 Benefits & Perks

 Make No Little Plans Here.
 Everything you do makes a difference.